Liquids, aerosols and gels

 Liquids, Aerosols and Gels Brochure

-The following brochure provides an overview of the liquid, aerosol and gel restrictions for international flights departing Australia.
+The following brochure provides an overview of the liquid, aerosol and gel restrictions and screening procedures for international flights departing Australia.